JernoBeuker/SRpract/README.md

 ## further improvements
     - consider multiple meanings of words (choose the appropriate one given level)
     - consider abstraction of the word (word can be easy, but abstract and therefore  hard to guess e.g. a color)
     - option to give up by the user
+    - give weights to the two types of gameplay (letting the robot guess is easier)

+    - check if gemini explains words, if we ask it